 Some other essentials you may never forget when commuting, are the following:

 A backpack (1), made for all weather conditions.
-Do not pick a messenger bag or shoulder bag, who will hurt you more than help you.
 We are living in an area that copes with different weather conditions, so we picked a backpack who can deal with them all.
 If you live in a city that doesn’t receive much rain, that pack can be used for other outdoor activities.
 Better safe than sorry.
 The biggest enemy from a cyclist (other than those crazy cars) is sweat, so make sure your straps are padded.

-Wear a helmet (2), like your parents always told you!
+Wear a helmet (2), like your parents told you!

 It is important to have water (3) with you, always.
 Use a water bottle, which you can easily leave or take from a bottle holder pocket.